Why Reports Of Menstrual Changes After COVID Vaccine Are Tough To Study

 Edwards says the clinical trials would have picked up any issues that were truly dangerous.
 For example, researchers were able to detect an extremely rare and dangerous side effect, known as "thrombosis with thrombocytopenia syndrome," that sometimes caused incidental changes to menstruation.
 "If it were leading to hospitalizations and severe illness, we would capture that," she says.

 But she acknowledges that relatively minor or unusually rare changes to menstruation might be missed.
-Participants in the clinical trials are handed a checklist asking about minor side-effects like headaches or arm soreness, but Edwards says there aren't any specific questions such as, "Are your menstrual periods irregular?
+Participants in the clinical trials are handed a checklist asking about minor side effects such as headaches or arm soreness, but Edwards says there aren't any specific questions such as, "Are your menstrual periods irregular?
 Is your flow heavier?"

 Because this data isn't collected, trial participants are left to report changes to menstruation as "adverse events'' — a situation that could cause the trials to miss relatively minor disruptions, she said.